Flight-Free-UK/flight_free_uk_website/source/posts/domestic-flight-ban-petition-and-response.html.markdown

 ##### After six months, the petition closed with 10,584 signatures, meaning it had reached the threshold for a government response.

 The response focused almost entirely on the government’s Jet Zero strategy, which was disappointing but not surprising.

 Here is our analysis:

+##### T﻿hey say:

-##### "Domestic aviation is vital for the economy, connectivity, and jobs.
-Our Jet Zero Strategy focuses on the development of decarbonisation technologies in a way that maintains these benefits."
+##### Domestic aviation is vital for the economy, connectivity, and jobs.
+Our Jet Zero Strategy focuses on the development of decarbonisation technologies in a way that maintains these benefits.

+W﻿e say:

 Green transportation would provide more jobs (analysis by Possible).
 With similar journey times by rail and by air, there would be no negative impact on the economy and connectivity.

+##### T﻿hey say

-##### "The French law applies to short-haul internal flights where the same journey could be made by train in under 2.5 hours.
+##### The French law applies to short-haul internal flights where the same journey could be made by train in under 2.5 hours.
 If the UK were to align with this pledge the only current domestic aviation routes that would be captured are between London and Manchester and Exeter.
-These routes carries less than 1% of domestic aviation passengers in 2019."
+These routes carries less than 1% of domestic aviation passengers in 2019.

+W﻿e say:

 We’re asking for 4.5 hours in order to include more routes.
 Direct comparisons show that air and rail travel on London-Edin/Glas routes are similar in time and convenience to flying.
 Switching from plane to train would save 1.75 million tonnes CO2.